What is a retail shop QR code?

 IKEA

 This Swedish furniture store provides QR codes to customers to learn more about pieces they find interesting.
-Customers can learn more about the product, see how it’s put together, and even take a virtual tour of it in use by scanning a QR code displayed nearby.
+Customers can learn more about the product, see how it's put together, and even take a virtual tour of it in use by scanning Ikea’s QR code displayed nearby.

 Lowe’s